kettnv/Phython_Project_Course/README.md

 # Phython_Project_Course
-repository for notebooks from the course
+repository for jupyter notebooks from the course